benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
-- Now with **optional catch binding** now we don't need to specify `ex`
+- Now with **optional catch binding**, we don't need to specify `ex`
-- Something that exists in many other languages
+- Something that already exists in many other languages
-- There's a whole Github issue bikeshedding on necessity of the proposal
+- FUNNY: There's a whole Github issue bikeshedding on necessity of the proposal

 =====
 <!-- .slide: data-background="url(../../img/esnext/slim-emcee-ug-the-poet-truth_from_africa_photography-462985-unsplash.jpg) no-repeat center" data-background-size="cover" -->